spinnaker/kork/kork-artifacts/src/main/java/com/netflix/spinnaker/kork/artifacts/README.md

 handle storage or retrieval of an artifact.

 Rosco is primarily used for baking artifacts which will generate something deployable.
-When Spring sends a request back to Orca for a bake request, the custom serializer injected at Orca startup, will use the artifact storage and store the artifact, and instead return a `remote/base64` artifact instead of the usual `embedded/base64`.
+When Rosco responds to a bake request, the custom serializer injected in Rosco at startup stores the artifact and returns a `remote/base64` artifact instead of the usual `embedded/base64`.

 Clouddriver, for this document, handles mostly deployment and has some endpoints regarding artifacts.
 It does do a little more than this, but we only care about